 One of the advantages of small-GS with engine-driven Rotax is its burning.
 Result of 3.8 liters per 100 km is cheap for the pocket and a range of up to 400 km route.
 We are additionally secured though, taking a 2-liter can of petrol, which will allow us to ride an additional 50 km.
 I also installed bottle holders, so that we can carry water or more fuel if needed.
 Bottle holders and a canister holder are attached to the rear of the trunks rivets.
 These important accessories were given to us by Marselus company specializing in making additions to the enduro motorcycles.
 The handles are professionally made and very solid, with a stainless steel, so that they can survive any conditions.

 And of course I equipped our motorcycle with cable ties.
 So to not carry them in the bags and trunks I stuck them to the frame under the motorcycle couch.
 To attach them I used zip ties to be able to add new ones along the way if necessary.

-What else have I did with the bike before leaving?
+What else did I check and do with the motorbike before leaving?

-1. I looked through the installation to check if there are abrasions and frayed cables somewhere.
+1. Looked through the installation to check if there are abrasions and frayed cables somewhere.

-2. I purged all the connectors, contacts, cubes and relays with the Kontact S. confection.
+2. Purged all the connectors, contacts, cubes and relays with the Kontact S. confection.

-3. I soldered all the new installations, which I once did not too well.
+3. Soldered all the new installations, which I once did not too well.

-5. I stuck together the amortised rubbers in the side racks to cases using a fast glue because there is always a problem with them, they fall out somewhere.
+5. Stuck together the amortized rubbers in the side racks to cases using a fast glue because there is always a problem with them, they fall out somewhere.
 We’ll see if the glue helps.

-6. I powered a battery and refilled it with distilled water.
+6. Powered a battery and refilled it with distilled water.

-7. I installed the Ikol locator that continuously displays our position and can be used to find the bike in case of a theft.
+7. Installed the Ikol locator that continuously displays our position and can be used to find the bike in case of a theft.

-8. I checked if the thermostat was working properly.
+8. Checked if the thermostat was working properly.

-9. I nicely washed it and sent it across the ocean to finally ride on it across the US. 🙂
+9. Nicely washed the bike and sent across the ocean to finally ride on it across the US. :)